HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 By incorporating this test-driven step, you ensure that your AI system not only meets the initial requirements but also adapts and improves over time, maintaining high standards of accuracy and reliability.
 This approach is crucial for organizations looking to leverage AI dynamically and sustainably in the face of evolving data and varying LLM capabilities.

-### Step 7.1: Advanced customization using the Builder
+### Step 7.1: Advanced customization using the Builder product

 For enhanced customization and to improve collaboration with business teams, such as developing specific RAG pipelines, utilize the Builder:

-1. **Access the Builder**: Go to this feature on the Prisme.ai Platform.
+1. **Access the Builder**: Go to this product on the Prisme.ai Platform.
 2. **Implement Custom Code**: Use Python or NodeJS to incorporate specific functionalities with LLamaIndex or Langchain.
 Once you've set up the automation (making it accessible via URL), copy the URL and proceed to **Home > API & Webhook** on the platform.
 Here, enable the webhook and enter the automation URL.
 You can subscribe to notifications for actions like asked questions, and when documents are added, deleted, or updated, as well as for tests.

 ### Step 7.2: Advanced customization using your own hosted code